Deals

 13 Hydration FAQs, Answered by an Expert

-Summer is here and for many people, that means spending more time outside in the sun.
-Whether you’re hitting the trail, hanging at a backyard gathering, or soaking up the sun at the beach, one of the most important things to remember—in the summer and all seasons—is to stay hydrated.
+Whether you’re hitting the ski slopes, hanging at a backyard gathering, or soaking up the sun at the beach, one of the most important things to remember—in all seasons—is to stay hydrated.

 The internet is filled with a myriad of different hydration “hacks” and tricks, making it tough to find the best ones with the most science behind them.
 To help set the record straight, we asked an expert some of the most frequently asked questions about hydration.
 Marisa Sweeney is an MS-RDN (Registered Dietitian Nutritionist), the former President of the NJ Academy of Nutrition and Dietetics, founder of the NJVeg Fest, and owner of BeWell Integrative Health Services.
 Consider this hydration 101.